SUPERGLASSES: Benchmarking Vision Language Models as Intelligent Agents for AI Smart Glasses: Experiment

 \textbf{Varying Prediction Behaviors.} We further analyze the overlap of correctly answered questions across different models.
 From Figure~\ref{fig:overlap-heatmap}, we can see that: (1) Although Gemini 2.5 Pro achieves strong overall scores, its agreement with open-source models remains below 70\%, suggesting distinct knowledge and capability distributions.
 (2) High-score models do not simply excel by answering harder questions while also covering the easy ones solved by weaker models, consistent with the findings of Dyn-VQA~\cite{libenchmarking}.
 (3) Models from the same family exhibit higher overlap, likely due to shared training data and architectural paradigms.

 \textbf{Error Analysis.} We present a comprehensive analysis of the error types observed in \agentname{} by comparing its intermediate responses with the annotated search logs in \benchname{}.
-We categorize errors into four types: (1) \textit{Retrieval Demand}, where the model performs unnecessary retrieval, leading to incorrect answers influenced by noisy context; (2) \textit{Tool Invocation}, where the model selects an inappropriate search tool (text, image, or multimodal search); (3) \textit{Query Decoupling}, where the model fails to decompose multi-hop queries; (4) \textit{Object Detection}, where the model attends to irrelevant objects in an image, triggering incorrect visual retrieval.
 As illustrated in Figure~\ref{fig:error_analysis}, both \agentname{} variants are primarily affected by query decoupling and tool invocation errors, highlighting current limitations in understanding complex queries and effectively utilizing external tools, a direction we leave for future work.